 of methods that may be used to prevent unknowing entry and minimize the

-possibility for unauthorized entry include, but are not limited to:
+possibility for unauthorized entry include:

 (A) a 24-hour continuous monitoring